Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/essay.md

 ## Purpose

-This memo is the shortest useful Iowa-facing artifact.
+The shortest useful Iowa-facing artifact is a routing memo.

 Its job is simple: